DPW Administrative Offices, 165 Nahatan Street

 5. CVS Store on Nahatan Street

-Do NOT drop off lead acid batteries at the Winter Street Compost Site
+Do NOT drop off at Mercury Shed.

 DO NOT PLACE YARD WASTE OF ANY KIND IN THE TRASH OR RECYCLING CART!